manheim/jenkinsfile-pipeline/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Example pipeline code**
-Provide the content of a Jenkinsfile that imports jenkinsfile-pipeline-library and can be used to reproduce the problem.
+Provide the content of a Jenkinsfile that imports jenkinsfile-pipeline and can be used to reproduce the problem.
 Please provide a minimal code example (ie: please remove/disable all irrelevant plugins/stages, and ensure that the pipeline code is only what is necessary to reproduce the problem.)

 **To Reproduce**
 Steps to reproduce the behavior: